Assignment 11: Trickiest Parts of Project and Half-way Done

 - Sketches of every screen in the interface and enough information to determine how they go together

-- Documents with all necessary content (including a description of all sounds or TTS that must be generated/programmed)
+- Documents with all necessary content (including a description of all sounds or images that must be generated/programmed/used)

 - An outline of critical logic that indicates how key components of the app will work (e.g., dynamic adjustment of game play in games, dynamic adjustment of interface in response to sensing)